 From useful tips to get you started, to helping you enjoy the best SUP experiences, our latest news is full of useful articles for all SUP enthusiasts wanting to learn more.

 This is a question I get asked a lot!
-I paddle all year round and love the winter months’ but who wants to freeze on the water let alone get up out of bed!
-But trust me, some of the most glamour paddles are in winter and it’s a shame to miss out just because it’s cold!
+I paddle all year round and love the winter months the most!!
+Some of the most glamour paddles are in winter with less boat traffic, low wind and when the sun warms your back it’s simply divine!

 Listed below are some essential items to acquire so you can paddle all year round and get mileage out of your sup addiction!